jijosg/jijosg.github.io/_posts/2017-07-18-sqoop-views-netezza copy.md

 ---
 layout: post
-title: Sqoop Views in Netezza to HDFS
+title: "Sqoop Views in Netezza to HDFS"
-comments: false
 redirect_from: "/2013/10/31/sqoopviewsnetezza/"
 permalink: sqoop-views-netezza
+categories: bigdata apache-sqoop netezza
 ---

 I pondered upon a use case to transfer netezza tables/views to hadoop system.
 The current flow that we are using are :